observatorium/thanos-rule-syncer/README.md

   -oidc.issuer-url string
     	The OIDC issuer URL, see https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery.
   -rules-backend-url string
     	The URL of the Rules Storage Backend from which to fetch the rules.
-If specified, it gets priority over -observatorium-api-url.
+If specified, it gets priority over -observatorium-api-url and auth flags are no longer needed.
   -tenant string
     	The name of the tenant whose rules should be synced.
   -thanos-rule-url string
     	The URL of Thanos Ruler that is used to trigger reloads of rules.
 We will append /-/reload.
+Required.
 ```